 Employees who suspect a student may have experienced prohibited harassment are obligated to report their concerns to the campus principal or other appropriate district official.
-Any district employee who suspects or receives direct or indirect notice that a student or group of students has or may have experienced prohibited conduct based on sex, including sexual harassment, of a student shall immediately notify the district's Title IX coordinator, the ADA/section 504 coordinator, or superintendent and take any other steps required by district policy.
+Any district employee who suspects or receives direct or indirect notice that a student or group of students has or may have experienced prohibited conduct based on sex, including sexual harassment, of a student shall immediately notify the district's Title IX coordinator, the ADA/Section 504 coordinator, or superintendent and take any other steps required by district policy.

 All allegations of prohibited harassment of a student by an employee or adult will be reported to the student's parents and promptly investigated.
-An employee who knows of or suspects child abuse must also report his or her knowledge or suspicion to the appropriate authorities, as required by law.
-See Reporting Suspected Child Abuse, page 63 and Bullying, page 83 for additional information.
+An employee who knows of or has reasonable cause to believe that child abuse or neglect occurred child abuse must also report his or her knowledge or suspicion to the appropriate authorities, as required by law.
+See Reporting Suspected Child Abuse, page 73 and Bullying, page 98 for additional information.

-The district's policy that includes definitions and procedures for reporting and investigating harassment of student's is reprinted below:
+The district's policy that includes definitions and procedures for reporting and investigating harassment of students is reprinted below:

-The complete Board Policy Manual may be found at the Dickinson ISD website at www.dickinsonisd.org (Click Board of Trustees - Board Policy.
-Browse Section D - Personnel and select DF-Termination of Employment. -Employee Welfare - Freedom from Discrimination, Harassment, and Retaliation.
+The complete Board Policy Manual may be found at the Dickinson ISD website at www.dickinsonisd.org Click Board of Trustees - Board Policy.
+Browse Section D - Personnel and select DF-Termination of Employment - Employee Welfare - freedom from Discrimination, Harassment, and Retaliation.
 Local policy will be found after the legal policy.